james-gould/stackoverflow-careers/README.md

 **v1.1** - Implemented HTML character encoding to allow searches contained special characters.
 This means you won't be receiving results for `C` when you search for `C#`.
 Nifty!

+**v1.2** Fixed some silly errors that I released to everyone following a deprecation.
+Sorry!
+Please `npm outdated && npm update` to make sure you have the latest version.

 # Contributing

 - I've used the Airbnb ESLint configuration for this project and any pull requests that don't lint correctly under it will be rejected.
 If you're unsure how to install this specific config, [I've written a guide here](http://fullstackhumanoid.com/quick-eslint-set-up-with-google-airbnb-or-standard-rulesets/)